A sojourn-based approach to semi-Markov Reinforcement Learning: Notions on Discrete-time semi-Markov Processes

-For this definition of $\tau$, Equation \eqref{eq:3} still holds.
+For the second factor, let us recall, as we stated before, that Equation \eqref{eq:3} still holds.
 Thus, combining \eqref{eq:3} and \eqref{eq:5} into \eqref{eq:4} we obtain again \eqref{Markovprop}, concluding the proof. \end{proof} There is a bijection between semi-Markov processes and strong Markov additive processes in the discrete-time setting.
-Indeed, if we start from a Markov additive process $(\chi, T)$, we can define the processes $S=\{S_n, \ n \in \N_0\}$ and $N=\{N_t, \ t \in \N_0\}$ by
+Indeed, if we start from a Markov additive process $(\chi, T)$, we can define the processes $S=\{S_n, \ n \in \N_0\}$ and $\cN=\{\cN_t, \ t \in \N_0\}$ by